 The timetable for the site visit inspection was developed after consideration of the establishment's previous inspection reports, communications with the HTA since the last inspection and annual activity data.
-The inspection included a visual inspection of the Georgina Unit and blood bank.
+The inspection included a visual inspection of the consultation rooms, apheresis unit and operating theatre complex.
 Discussions and interviews were held with key staff and documentation was reviewed.
-Interviews were held with the DI (Director of Stem Cell Collection Facility and Consultant Haematologist), the PBSC Transplant Co-ordinator and the Quality Manager.
-Audits of traceability were also carried out:
+Interviews were held with the DI, CLHC and four PDs.

+Audits of traceability were carried out: